 Doctors usually make a diagnosis of acute bronchitis based on the symptoms.
 Doctors may do a chest x-ray to look for pneumonia if they hear congestion in the lungs, or if people have high or prolonged fever or shortness of breath.

 Doctors rarely do tests to find the cause of acute bronchitis, and blood tests are not helpful.
 However, in the current pandemic, testing for SARS-CoV2 may be done.
 Also, if a cough persists for more than 2 weeks, a chest x-ray is done to make sure that pneumonia has not developed or a different lung disease is not causing the cough.

 People may take acetaminophen or ibuprofen to reduce fever and general feelings of illness and should drink plenty of fluid.

 Antibiotics do not help viral bronchitis.
 Since most acute bronchitis is viral, doctors give antibiotics only when the infection is clearly caused by bacteria (for example, during an outbreak).
 When an antibiotic is used, doctors typically give a drug such as azithromycin or clarithromycin.

 In children, very mild symptoms may be helped with cool-mist humidifiers or steam vaporizers.
 Children and adults who are wheezing may benefit from inhaled bronchodilators, which help open the airways and reduce wheezing.

-Cough medicines can be used to suppress a cough that interferes with sleep.
+Cough medicines can be used to suppress a cough that is distressing or interferes with sleep.
 However, the degree of effectiveness of these drugs is not clear.
 Expectorants are over-the-counter drugs that may help thin secretions and make them easier to cough up, but whether this measure is helpful is not clear.
 Cough suppressants and expectorants are usually not recommended in young children (see also Cough in Children).